 - Travel restrictions between the major cities within Bulgaria were lifted on 7th May 2020

-- As of Monday 18th May, malls and most other shops may open but some places such as entertainment and gaming halls, bars, indoor restaurants, fast food outlets, coffee shops, and indoor children’s and sports facilities will remain closed.
+- As of Monday 18th May, malls and most other shops re-opened.
 The number of customers may be controlled and the wearing of masks is compulsory.

 - Museums and art galleries are also re-opening, again with some limitations.